arga1234/peduli-sehat-fe-test/README.md

 see the video demo here : https://youtu.be/DCCVT26H7Y8

+ALL ON THIS WEB APP IS DYNAMIC, except the location

 ## Project setup
 1. First thing first you need to prepare node js stable version
 2. Go to the root directory